 During the second session students will become camp counselors or youth docents in our Education department.
 Youth will be required to support the Center’s onsite programming with Camp SeaQuest or Guest Experience.
 All participants must be comfortable interacting with visitors.

 Youth Crew is a six month service learning program for high school students.
 All interested applicants must apply to the program.
 Due to the nature of the program, all applicants must be 15 years of age to apply.

 Application supplemental forms are due before the application deadline.
-The application deadline for the 2015 program year is early January.
+The application deadline for the 2015 program has past.

 Frequently Asked Questions

 Would you like to know even more about Youth Crew?